About our company

 Philippine culture course

-and Muslim.
-The dominating religion of Catholicism in the
+is Aligpayan, Protestant and Muslim.
+The dominating religion of Catholicism

 - Facial Expressions

-attached to them differs.
-Majority opinion is that these
+to them differs.
+Majority opinion is that these do have similar

 - Many Asian cultures including the Philippines suppress